ARMmbed/mbed-os-5-docs/docs/porting/psa/spm.md

    - Both targets must override the default configuration by specifying flash RAM and shared RAM regions.
 The [memory layout section](#memory-layout) explains this in more detail.
    - Secure target must declare its corresponding nonsecure target using the `deliver_to_target` field.

-These is demonstrated in the example below:
+The example below demonstrates this:

 ```json
 "SPM_SECURE_CORE_PSA": {